yjyao/recap/README.md

 When passed with `--hidden`, the tool replaces hidden text with an sterisk (`*`).

+Any line not starting with a date is ignored.

 ## Schedule syntax

 Each line is a positive whole number, indicating how many days after a note is